(Re-)Indexing a Search Server is necessary when:

 Indexing the Search Server ensures that any files that have not (yet) been indexed are included in the index.

 Step 1.
-Access the Search Server Maintenance page.
+Access the Search Server Maintenance page by doing the following:

 Step 1a.
 In Studio Server, click Integrations in the Maintenance menu or on the Home page.
 A page with all integrated services appears.